lezcano/geotorch/README.md

 - `Sphere(n)`: Sphere in Rⁿ.
 It is Sⁿ⁻¹ = { x ∈ Rⁿ | ||x|| = 1 }
 - `SO(n)`: Manifold of n×n orthogonal matrices
 - `Stiefel(n,k)`: Manifold of n×k matrices with orthonormal columns
+- `AlmostOrthogonal(n,k,t)`: Manifold of n×k matrices with singular values in the interval (1-t, 1+t).
+NotImplemented
 - `Grassmannian(n,k)`: Manifold of k-dimensional subspaces in Rⁿ
 - `LowRank(n,k,r)`: Variety of n×k matrices of rank r or less
 - `FixedRank(n,k,r)`: Manifold of n×k matrices of rank r.
 NotImplemented
 - `PD(n)`: Cone of n×n symmetric positive definite matrices.
 NotImplemented
 - `PSD(n)`: Cone of n×n symmetric positive semi-definite matrices.
 NotImplemented
-- `PDLowRank(n,k)`: Variety of n×n symmetric positive definite matrices of rank k or less.
+- `PSDLowRank(n,k)`: Variety of n×n symmetric positive semi-definite matrices of rank k or less.
 NotImplemented
-- `PDFixedRank(n,k)`: Manifold of n×n symmetric positive definite matrices of rank k.
+- `PSDFixedRank(n,k)`: Manifold of n×n symmetric positive semi-definite matrices of rank k.
 NotImplemented

 Every manifold of dimension `(n, k)`can be applied to tensors of shape `(*, n, k)`, so we also get efficient parallel implementations of product manifolds such as
 - `ObliqueManifold(n,k)`: Matrix with unit length columns, Sⁿ⁻¹ × ...ᵏ⁾ × Sⁿ⁻¹